2004 United States Senate elections: Hawaii

-Incumbent Democrat U.S. Senator Daniel Inouye won re-election to an eighth term over Republican, Campbell Cavasso, a former state representative.
+Incumbent Democrat U.S. senator Daniel Inouye won re-election to an eighth term over Republican, Campbell Cavasso, a former state representative.

 Inouye won every single county with at least 70% of the vote.
-His best performance was in Kauai County, where he won with an estimated 80%; also was Cavasso's weakest performance, getting just 16.5% of the vote there.
+His best performance was in Kauaʻi County, where he won with an estimated 80%; also was Cavasso's weakest performance, getting just 16.5% of the vote there.